Search

 Salem has a uniquely rich architectural heritage.
 Every major American architectural style is represented within its borders.
 PEM’s physical campus of historic houses and other buildings encompasses three city blocks.

-Currently, Yin Yu Tang: A Chinese Home is open year-round for self-guided tours and PEM's Ropes Mansion is open seasonally on weekends for self-guided tours.
-Timed reservations for historic house tours are required and entry is included in general admission.
+Currently, Yin Yu Tang: A Chinese Home is open year-round for self-guided tours.
+Timed reservations are required and entry is included in general admission.
+Enjoy seasonal walking tours of over a dozen select historic houses and properties.
+Choose from: Brick by Brick: Salem's Hidden Architectural Stories or Sinister Streets: Witch Trials, Murders and Literary Legends.

 A view through a pergola in the Ropes Mansion Garden